-A Low-Carb Meal Plan is a pre-defined list of meals tailored to reach a specific number of net carbs every day.
+A Low-Carb Meal Plan or Keto Meal Plan is a pre-defined list of meals tailored to reach a specific number of net carbs every day.

-It is the easiest way of starting the keto diet without having to dive into difficult calculations and measures.
+It is the easiest way of starting the keto diet without diving into difficult calculations and measures.